mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ## Using the `figure` shortcode

 This image is served using a shortcode.
-It produces a figure with an image, a figcaption that supports Markdown, and the image loading set to lazy.
+It produces a figure with an image, and a figcaption that supports Markdown.
 Clicking the image displays it in a lightbox.

 Here is the code: